 Decoding “WTV” in Text: What Does It Mean?

 Texting has become such a huge part of how we talk to each other nowadays.
 It’s so easy and fast to send messages by text.
-Because of that, there are like a ton of little acronyms and abbreviations people use to make texting more efficient.
-But it can leave you confused about what some of them mean!
-In this article, I’m going to try to figure out one of those acronyms – WTV and I’ll look at where it came from, how the meaning has changed over time, and the different ways people use it depending on the context.
-Whether you’re new to texting lingo or an expert, hopefully, this will help explain the mystery of WTV!
+Because of that, there are a ton of little acronyms and abbreviations people use to make texting more efficient.
+But it could leave you confused about what some of them mean!
+So, what does WTV mean?

-Okay, so let’s start with the history and origin of WTV.
-From what I can tell, it seems like it started getting used to texting and online chatting in the early 2000s.
+It seems like it started getting used to texting and online chatting in the early 2000s.
 Back then it was mainly used as shorthand for whatever.
 So if someone was bugging you or said something you didn’t care about, you could just reply to WTV to blow them off.

 Over time, the meaning expanded beyond just whatever in a dismissive way.
-As texting became more conversational, WTV started being used to continue a conversation rather than shut it down.
+As texting became more conversational, WTV started being used to continue a dialogue rather than shut it down.
 People would use it to acknowledge a point but not fully commit to a position.
 So it became more of a vague noncommittal response instead of outright dismissal.

 WTV Today